nickswetUCSD/outagesmodeling/README.md

 After combing our dataset for a bit longer, we came across a few other variables that had predictive potential.
 In addition to the features in our basic model, we use feature-engineered versions of:

 - **CAUSE.CATEGORY** 🌪:
 >"Categories of all the events causing the major power outages."
-Used in our previous analysis as a measure of power outage severity.  **Measured as a *nominal, categorical variable.***
+Used in our previous analysis as a measure of power outage severity.
+Potential vallues are 'Equipment Failure', 'Fuel Supply Emergency', 'Intentional Attack', 'Islanding', 'Public Appeal', 'Severe Weather', and 'System Operability Disruption'.  **Measured as a *nominal, categorical variable.***
 <br>
 Could be useful because more severe causes (hurricanes) might affect more customers than less severe causes (power grid strain).
 <br>